-Most times people ask me questions like “for best speaker sound, is it best to buy expensive speaker wires for my speakers? “.
+Most times people ask me questions like “for best car speaker sound, is it best to buy expensive speaker wires for my speakers? “.

 “Can Casual listeners or audiophiles upgrade their audio system by improving its simpler component—the connectors?”

 Some company adverts claim that yes it can be done.
-This has made them bring to the market expensive speaker cables that boast of better sound quality, and excellent melody free of healthy grain.
+This has made them bring to the market expensive speaker cables that boost of better sound quality, and excellent melody free of healthy grain.

 However, almost all of these claims are just myths circulating speaker cables.
 We list five of these myths: